evansims/evansims/DEPLOY.md

 - `/users/evan` - ActivityPub actor

 This allows users to find your Mastodon account using @evan@evansims.com instead of @evan@mastodon.evansims.com.

+**Note**: Dokploy should be configured to route traffic from port 80/443 to this container's port 2368.

 ## First-Time Setup